DonkeyMobile/donkey-assessment/backend/README.md

   -d '{"description":"created via matching audience"}'
 ```

+## Local development

+Unfortunately, AWS SAM does not support Cognito authorizers locally, so you will have to test the endpoints without authorization.

+Requiremens:
+ - Latest AWS CLI
+ - On a fresh install I also had AWS SAM, recommended to have latest version of that as well
+ - docker

 ## Pipeline

 To make the pipeline work, you need to add the following secrets to your GitHub repository.